Jan 20, 2025

 Photo by Hermes Rivera on Unsplash.

-December 16, 2024 — The views immigration in Canada have changed.
-Within the last few years, attitudes in Canada towards immigration have shifted from embracing and welcoming newcomers, to wanting immigration to be halted or outright stopped.
+December 16, 2024 — Views on immigration in Canada have changed dramatically, from embracing and welcoming newcomers to wanting immigration to be paused or even stopped altogether.

-Focus Canada, a public opinion research program from the Environics Institute for Survey Research, collected through telephone interviews research that indicated that nearly six in ten (58 percent) of Canadians believe the country has accepted too many immigrants.
-This is up 31 percent since 2022, marking the most rapid shift in immigration views the country has seen.
+Telephone interviews by Focus Canada, a public opinion research group, indicated that nearly six in ten (58 percent) of Canadians believe the country has accepted too many immigrants.
+This is up 31 percent since 2022, marking the largest shift on immigration views the country has seen.

-This sentiment is also reflected by Statistics Canada, describing Canadian Filipinos “among the hardest working people in Canada.”
-Nearly 80 percent of Canadian Filipinos older than 15 were working or job searching in 2022, being the highest labour force participation among Candians, where the national average of 65.4 percent.
+Despite the negative immigration attitudes of 58 percent of Canadians, Statistics Canada has a positive image of Canadian Filipinos describing them as “among the hardest working people in Canada.”
+Nearly 80 percent of Canadian Filipinos older than 15 were working or job searching in 2022, being the highest labour force participation compared to the national average of 65.4 percent.

-John (Jack) L. Peters is Canadian Filipino Net’s new community relations officer.
-One of the things he will be doing is write articles about a range of issues relevant to Canadian Filipinos.
-Peters received his bachelor's degree in International Relations at the University of British Columbia in 2023.
-He was raised in Vancouver experiencing both Canadian and Filipino culture.
-Being exposed to Filipino culture through his mother, Peters is excited to learn more about this aspect of his life.
-Researching political issues has always been a passion of his, and is looking forward to deepening his understanding on Canadian-Filipino relations with the canadianfilipino,net team.
-Peters taught English in Japan for one year at Kumamoto City, for a public junior high and elementary school.
-For leads and suggestions, you can reach Peters at This email address is being protected from spambots.
+John (Jack) L. Peters joins Canadian Filipino Net as community relations officer.
+He is interested in researching politics and issues relevant to the Filipino community.
+He received his bachelor's degree in International Relations at the University of British Columbia in 2023.
+He was born to Filipino and Canadian parents.
+He taught English in Japan for a year at a public junior high and elementary school in Kumamoto City.
+He can be reached at This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Canadian Filipino Net is an independent, non-profit digital magazine produced by volunteer writers, editors, and webmasters.
 Your donation will go a long way so we can continuously publish stories about Canadian Filipinos.
 Click on a donate button and proceed either through PayPal, Debit, or Credit Card.